wy-git/snipmate.vim/README.md

-# snipmate.vim
+# Usage

-Run .sh file
+- Copy the folder snipmate to ~/.vim/

-add one line in your .vimrc:
+- add one line in your .vimrc:

 ~~~~
-:source snipvim
+:source ~/.vim/snipmate/.snipvim
 ~~~~